Labor Cost Calculator | How to Calculate Your True Labor Costs

 All you need to do is:

-• Choose your preferred template.
+• Choose your preferred template

-• Enter the relevant information.
+• Enter the relevant employee and pay information

-• Download your paystub.
+• Download your paystub

 Kristen Larson